zowe/docs-site/docs/appendix/zowe-yaml-configuration.md

 - **`apiml.security.auth.provider`**
  Defines the authentication provider used by the API Gateway.
 - **`apiml.security.authorization.endpoint.url`**
   Defines the URL to the authorization endpoint.
 This endpoint tells Gateway if a user has a particular permission on SAF profile.
 For example, permission to the `APIML.SERVICES` profile of `ZOWE` class.
+- **`apiml.security.personalAccessToken.enabled`**
+  Enable Personal Access Tokens
+- **`apiml.security.useInternalMapper`**
+  This property is the global feature toggle.
+Set the value to true to enable Internal Mapper
 - **`apiml.security.oidc.enabled`**
   Specifies the global feature toggle.
 Set the value to `true` to enable OIDC authentication functionality.